Shetland Knitting with Alison Crowther-Smith

 This community museum is dedicated to the Shetland’s textile heritage.
 Housed at the Böd of Gremista, a restored fishing station that was the birthplace of Arthur Anderson, a champion of Shetland textiles who gave Queen Victoria some Shetland fine lace stockings, the collection contains over 500 textile items, ranging from rare Taatit rugs to plain knitted underwear and fine lace.

-We have arranged for a private guided tour of this unique collection which will give a real insight into the important textile history of Shetland and the ancient breed of sheep it was founded on.
+We have arranged special access to view this unique collection which will give a real insight into the important textile history of Shetland and the ancient breed of sheep it was founded on.

 The Croft House Museum in Dunrossness is a mid-19th century Shetland croft, which was a family home until the late 1960s.
 Presented as it would have looked in the 1870s, it offers an authentic taste of croft life; smell the peat fire, discover the box beds at the ‘Ben end’ and see if you can set a traditional Shetland mouse trap.
 The knowledgeable custodians will tell you everything you need to know about how crofting families made a living from the land and sea.